BrankoVukmirovic/Ally-Py-docs/plugin-guide/sql_alchemy.rst

                 meta.create_all(alchemyEngine())

-A session needs to be created using the session creator whenever a method (that belongs to the service API) of the service is invoked, after the method has been invoked the session is closed with a commit if no exception has occur or with a rollback if there was an exception.
-This is the general view for the session handling but there are some exceptions, if for instance while a service method is processed and another service method is used while processing and that service uses the same session creator (same database) no new session or transaction will be created but instead the same one will be used.
-So in order to have this session handling we need to wrap the service implementation with a proxy that does that, so lets go back to the __plugin__.sample_plugin.service configuration module.  __plugin__.sample_plugin.service:
+Sessions are created using the session creator whenever a service API method is invoked.
+After the method has been invoked the session is closed, either with a commit (when no exception has occurred) or with a rollback (if an exception has occured).

+To prevent multiple methods using the same session, we need to wrap the service implementionation in a proxy.

+..
+TODO:: [SW] Not really sure why wrapping this in a proxy fixes the problem.

+Editing the configuration module in ``__plugin__.sample_plugin.service``:

 .. code-block:: python